7 Common Network Issues and How to Resolve Them Fast

 If only a single workstation is displaying the "No internet" message when opening a web browser, we can usually assume that the rest of the network is healthy and turn our attention to any hardware and software that is particular to this system.

-If that doesn't solve the problem, check any firewall software on the device to ensure that necessary ports are open to the external network.
-Common ports include 80 and 443 for web traffic, plus 25, 587, 465, 110, and 995 for email.
+If that doesn't solve the problem, check any firewall software on the device to ensure that the necessary ports are open to the external network.
+Common ports include 80 and 443 for web traffic, as well as 587, 465, 110, and 995 for email.

 The Preventive Measure: It's usually best to leave all workstation TCP/IP settings to "Automatically assigned."
 Use a DHCP server to hand out a uniform configuration to all devices on the network.
 If a static IP is needed on a particular workstation or server, most DHCP servers allow the ability to create static IP mappings.